centic9/headset-charge-indicator/README.md

 A simple app-indicator for GNOME desktops to provide support for controlling some features of a number of wireless headsets.

-Currently it supports displaying the battery charge and the 'chat-mix' level of Steelseries Arctis headphones.
+Currently it mainly supports displaying the battery charge and the 'chat-mix' level of Steelseries Arctis headphones.
 It also supports adjusting the mount of sidetone of the microphone and allows to enable/disable some lights.

 It uses the tool from https://github.com/Sapd/HeadsetControl/ for connecting to a number of popular headsets and fetches information to display it in the app-indicator bar on the desktop.

+If an additional external script is provided, it also allows to switch between sending sound to the soundcard or to the Headset and record from the correct microphone.

 ## Installation